gitTogether-capstone/gittogether/README.md

 # [gitTogether](https://gittogether-fsa.herokuapp.com/)

-gitTogether is a web application for developers to find other developers to collaborate with.
+gitTogether is a web application to find new projects and developers to work with in one place.

-* **Declarative:** gitTogether makes it simple to find new projects and developers to collaborate with.
-Log in with your GitHub account and create a new project and it will be listed directly on the project feed for other developers to see and request to collaborate with.
+* **Declarative:** gitTogether makes it simple to find new projects and developers to work with.
+Log in with your GitHub account and immediately begin looking for projects to work on with people or list your own.
 * **GitHub-Oriented:** By using and authorizing GitHub accounts, a users top programming languages will be displayed on their profile making it easy to assess their capability in non-beginner friendly projects.
 By creating a project, you have the option to provide a repository you've already made, or you can create a GitHub repository directly from your project.
 You can invite current project members to be repository collaborators from your project, they will also get an invitation when you accept them into the project if a repository exists.
 * **User-Friendly:** gitTogether provides real-time notifications about your status in a project, or another user requesting to join your project.
 Users also have access to a project-specific chat, as well as team chats and direct messages.
 Users can directly create and edit a bio from their profile.